Columbia-Intro-Data-Science/APMAE4990-/final_project.md

 ## Model Selection, Comparison and Cross Validation (60%):

+### Supervised Problem (predicting an outcome such as a recommendation, stock price, disease, etc):

 **Exploratory Analysis (10%):**
 - Did you analyze the features and how they are related to the outcome variable? (regression: scatter plots, classification: conditional histograms).